 Checking the transmitter channel(s)

 First, be sure that you know which channel each of your transmitters is operating on.
 On a cabled VP2 station the only option is #1.
 And with a new Vue or wireless VP2 station then #1 should be the default setting.
-This can be checked for the Vue by counting the number of LED flashes after a press on the ISS pushbutton (see p6 of the Vue ISS manual) or on the wireless VP2 by observing the DIP switch positions on the ISS transmitter board (see p12 of the VP2 ISS manual).
+This can be checked for the Vue by counting the number of LED flashes after a press on the ISS pushbutton (see p6 of the Vue ISS manual) or on the wireless VP2 by observing the DIP switch positions on the ISS transmitter board.
+Switch positions are described on p12 of the VP2 ISS manual, but note that of the 4 DIP switches only positions 1-3 control the channel setting.
+DIP switch 4 is a test switch for troubleshooting possible transmitter faults.

 If you are experiencing reception problems then it’s always worth double-checking that the expected channel settings are correct.
 On a wireless VP2 ISS, you can try flicking an individual DIP switch back and forth just in case a particle of eg grit is preventing full contact, but obviously the DIP switch must be returned to its correct position.

 Checking the display console channel(s)

 These are some brief summary instructions.
 Consult the console manual for more details.
 Changing and checking the channel settings is easier than some new users imagine but does need to be done with a little care and logical thought.
 Also, do not make any changes to the settings unless you really mean to do so – the initial review is simply to check what the channel settings currently are.

 - Enter setup mode on the console (Vue: 2nd then Setup keys; VP2: Done+Cursor – keys together);